Moonlight-Scripts/.github/profile/README.md

 ## 🚀 Featured Script (Coming Soon!)
 Stay tuned for our first release:
-**🔧 Advanced Truck Job** – packed with powerful features, clean code, and fully open-source.
+**🔧 Truck Job** – packed with powerful features, clean code, and fully open-source.
+**🔧 Electrician Job** – packed with powerful features, clean code, and fully open-source.

 > 💡 Designed for performance.
 Built for the community.